 - (a) An Employee must give four (4) weeks' notice from the date from which the Employee wishes to commence annual leave by either the Employer or the Employee unless otherwise mutually agreed upon by the parties.
-PROVIDED THAT the Employer is required to respond to an Employee's request for annual leave within one (1) week of receiving this request. - (b) An Employee with an accrued annual leave entitlement can apply for annual leave (including single days of up to eight single days excluding Public Holidays and/or a maximum of four (4) weekend days) and such request will not be unreasonably refused by the Employer.
+PROVIDED THAT the Employer is required to respond to an Employee's request for annual leave within one (1) week of receiving this request. - (b) Employees are entitled to up to eight (8) single days (excluding Public Holidays) and/or a combination of single days including a maximum of four (4) weekend days and such request will not be unreasonably refused by the Employer.
 For the avoidance of doubt it will not be an unreasonable refusal where the Employer is unable to relieve the Employee with another suitable Employee for the purpose of annual leave. - (c) Where agreement cannot be reached between an Employee and Employer as to when annual leave can be taken, the Employer may require the Employee to take such leave at a time directed by the Employer, provided that the Employee cannot be directed to take such leave unless the Employee is entitled to annual leave of more than five (5) weeks.